jamonserrano/plumber-box/README.md

 ```

 ### Borders
-Use outlines instead of borders when styling plumber boxes – they are not included in the element size so they won't break the grid.
+Use outlines instead of borders when styling plumber boxes – outlines are not included in the element size so they won't break the grid.
 ```scss
 blockquote {
 	// bad